Fujiwara no Kiyohira: Biography

 After he lost his father during the Zenkunen War, his mother became the concubine of his enemy, Kiyohara no Takehira, who had helped Minamoto no Yoriyoshi in the last war.
 Kiyohira was brought up in this enemy clan as Kiyohara no Kiyohira, with his elder stepbrother Sanehira and younger half-brother Iehira.
 The Later Three Years' War involved a struggle among the three brothers in this complex relationship.

 Kiyohira won the final victory in the war in 1087, with the aid of Minamoto no Yoshiie (源 義家), the son of another of his old enemies, Minamoto no Yoriyoshi.
 Kiyohira, however, lost his wife and son during the war, killed by his half-brother Iehira.

 Victorious in the Latter Three Years' War, Kiyohira returned to his home at Fort Toyota (Iwayadō Castle), in present-day Esashi Ward, Ōshū City, Iwate prefecture, to plan his future.
 Sometime around 1090 to 1100 he built a new home on Mount Kanzan, "Barrier Mountain" in what is now Hiraizumi Town.
 There appear to be three main reasons for his choice of site.
 First was its location directly on the Frontier Way, the main highway leading south to the capital and other major cities and north to the lands he controlled.
 Secondly it was determined to be the center of their realm, Ōshū, as measured from the Shirakawa Barrier in the south to Sotogahama in present-day Aomori Prefecture in the north.
 Thirdly this location is on the Southern side of the Koromo River, in what had traditionally been Japanese territory.
 Previously Emishi forts were always built on the North side of East or West flowing rivers.

 There is evidence that Kiyohira did not use the name Fujiwara but the name Kiyohara until 1117, when he was more than 60 years old.
 But he did use it and passed it on to his children.
-Kiyohira had several wives and consorts including a Taira wife from Kyōto who was called the mother of his six children.
+Kiyohira had several wives and consorts, including a Taira wife from Kyōto who was called the mother of his six children.
 She seems to have tired quickly of life on the remote frontier, returned to Kyōto, married a policeman and never returned.
 He is also known to have had two Emishi wives, a Kiyohara and an Abe.
 His eldest son and rightful heir was Koretsune.
 His second son and eventual successor was Motohira, born about 1105, likely to one of Kiyohira's Emishi wives.

-After setting up house in Hiraizumi, Kiyohira began an ambitious Buddhist temple building program on the top of Mount Kanzan, Chūson-ji.
+After setting up house in Hiraizumi, Kiyohira began a Buddhist temple building program on the top of Mount Kanzan, Chūson-ji.
 This complex of temples, pagodas, repositories and gardens was to be his legacy, the embodiment of his vision for himself, his family and his domain for all time.